Menu

 Read about the best way to exercise with hypothyroidism here.

-Raising Low Vitamin Levels / Taking Supplements
+8. Raising Low Nutrient Levels / Taking Supplements

-When we have hypothyroidism and Hashimoto’s, it’s not uncommon to have low vitamin levels too.
-These can include Iron/ferritin, Vitamin D, Vitamin B12 and folate.
 It’s worth checking these especially if you are tired a lot, have hair loss, bruise easily or get fatigued easily.
 I was anaemic in terms of iron and had very low Vitamin D levels.
 Supplementing these and raising the low levels to optimal helped a lot.

 Over the years, the supplements I take have differed depending on my needs at any given time.
 No supplement is intended for lifetime use, so it’s important that they are regularly reviewed and blood tests are done often.